-\revone{ To enable automatic generation and refinement of the visual prompt using PGN with CLIP,} we crop several RoIs from the current frame, where each RoI is a potential target object.
-The CLIP model is employed to generate features upon which the similarities between these RoIs and the templates are evaluated.
-The RoIs with higher similarity to the templates are emphasized on the score map at their corresponding locations.
-The refined score map is termed the visual prompt in this work.
-Prompt refinement is performed only during inference to better track arbitrary objects and reduce training costs.
+Figure~\ref{fig:teaser2} illustrates the proposed tracker, which takes the current frame and the reference images as input.
+After feature extraction by the backbone network, the \emph{Prompt Generation Network} (PGN) generates a score map by correlating the feature map of the current frame with those of the templates, namely, the images inside the red boxes in the reference frames.
+This score map highlights potential target objects in the current frame and serves as the initial visual prompt in our method.
+To enable automatic visual prompt generation and refinement via the PGN with CLIP, we crop several RoIs from the current frame, each corresponding to a potential target object.
+CLIP is then used for feature extraction and similarity analysis, based on which the similarities between these RoIs and the templates are evaluated.
+RoIs with higher similarity to the templates are emphasized on the score map at their corresponding locations.
+The resulting refined score map is referred to as the visual prompt in this work.
+Prompt refinement is performed only during inference to improve the tracking of arbitrary objects while reducing training cost.

-\revone{To enable the tracker to be prompted through visual prompts, we propose the \emph{Relation Modeling} module, which takes the visual prompt and current frame feature as input and can reduce interference from distracting objects by suppressing their features.
-Guided by CLIP-refined visual prompts, PiVOT effectively identifies targets and surrounding objects.
-As stated in CAML~\cite{CAML}, images with similar visual and semantic characteristics yield similar CLIP embeddings; Using the CLIP image encoder enables the comparison of arbitrary and class-agnostic objects. \revtwo{Consequently, it is robust against appearance and viewpoint changes as the refined visual prompt inherits the category discriminative capability, thereby enhancing tracking performance.
-The refined visual prompt also enables the tracker to remain robust against temporary occlusions and the update of incorrect instances due to irrelevant object classes being suppressed, ensuring seamless and continuous tracking.} The Tracking Head uses the prompted features among its inputs to complete the tracking.
-Essentially, the proposed paradigm mirrors human visual perception through contrastive analysis between the tracked object and surrounding distractors for effective visual tracking. }
+To enable the tracker to be guided by visual prompts, we propose the \emph{Relation Modeling} module, which takes the visual prompt and the feature map of the current frame as input and suppresses distracting objects by reducing their feature responses.
+Guided by CLIP-refined visual prompts, PiVOT effectively distinguishes the target from surrounding objects.
+As noted in CAML~\cite{CAML}, images with similar visual and semantic characteristics yield similar CLIP embeddings.
+Therefore, the CLIP image encoder enables comparisons among arbitrary, class-agnostic objects.
+Consequently, the refined visual prompt inherits category-discriminative capability and improves robustness to appearance and viewpoint changes, thereby enhancing tracking performance.
+It also improves robustness to temporary occlusion and erroneous updates by suppressing irrelevant object classes, supporting more stable, continuous tracking.
+The Tracking Head then uses the prompted features as part of its input to complete the tracking process.
+Overall, the proposed paradigm resembles human visual perception, dynamically performing contrastive analysis between the tracked object and surrounding distractors to enable effective tracking.